bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-fields.md

 {% note info "Attention!" %}

-This method has been deprecated since version **22.400.0**.
+The method has been deprecated since version **22.400.0**.
 It is recommended to use the method [catalog.document.getFields](./catalog-document-get-fields.md).

 {% endnote %}